huss-osman/linux-fundamentals/linux/bandit/level09.md

 # 📘 Bandit Level 9 → Level 10

 ## Goal
-Extract readable strings from a binary file.
+Extract the password from a file that contains mostly binary data.

 ## Solution
 ```bash